MikeM711/SF-Cabinet-Calculator/README.md

 Automatic solving

-Dropdown menu:
+Dropdown menu: SF Cabinets
-Door Product Line

 One input box that takes QTY.

 Calculate button that sends method name and numbers to the back end as json.

 Dropdown choices come from rest api.

-Display calculated result.
+Displays calculated result as well as combined result.

-Display combined results.